-Escea DX1500 Gas Fireplace, Design by Mason & Wales, Image by Marina Matthews; Escea DS Gas Fireplace, Design by Wolveridge Architects, Image by Derek Swalwell; Escea DFS730 Gas Fireplace, Design by Clare Cousins, Image by Tess Kelly.
+Escea DX1500 Gas Fireplace, Design by Mason & Wales, Image by Marina Matthews; Escea DS Series Gas Fireplace, Design by Wolveridge Architects, Image by Derek Swalwell; Escea DFS730 Gas Fireplace, Design by Clare Cousins, Image by Tess Kelly.

 This layout creates a cosy, intimate space where warmth, ambience and conservation are most important.